-Our small ships are informal in style and more flexible in their exact itinerary.
-They may carry kayaks or zodiacs for expeditions in areas such as Glacier Bay.
+Small ships are informal in style and more flexible in their exact itinerary.
 These ships can visit smaller ports and offer a more intimate style with fewer passengers.